 Conduct prospect research to find potential new major donors in a targeted fashion.
 There are sophisticated ways to uncover wealth indicators and determine the donor’s capacity and intensity to give.
 With today’s technology, you can uncover a lot of information about prospective donors.
 It may come as a surprise (and perhaps a little creepy) but it is possible to discover a prospect’s stock holdings, real estate ownership, past records of donations, business and personal affiliations, history of political contributions, and more.

 Look closely at your development team.
 Depending on the size and capabilities, you may want to enlist the help of nonprofit specialists, highly skilled in uncovering information with the fine-tuned ability to trace funding opportunities and prospects without missing any critical details.

 Once targeted prospects are researched, analyzed, and reported, you are equipped with the right questions to ask.
 Specifically the right donation amounts to the right people.
 It’s wonderful technology but requires expertise.

 All fancy technology aside, a general rule of thumb is that working with mid-level donors, especially younger people, are generally more optimistic and giving.
 In either scenario, the right questions to ask will become apparent with the right people.

 However you are navigating your nonprofit through these difficult times, reach out for support and a fresh perspective.

-Sanmita is an agency comprised of a highly decorated and skilled leadership team of nonprofit experts who help build powerful stories, effective programs and advancement campaigns.
+Sanmita is an agency comprised of a leadership team of nonprofit experts who help build powerful stories, effective programs and advancement campaigns.
 Their work is based on the development of solid and practical strategic planning, which is the foundation for all branding communications and fundraising initiatives.

 Want more?
 Sign up to get our newsletter delivered to your inbox the first Thursday of every month.
 Receive links to the latest web-related news and blog articles, best practices, and thought-leadership commentary.